andyshep/GROCloudStore/README.md

 	github "andyshep/GROCloudStore"

-Run `carthage update` to build the framework and drag the built `Alamofire.framework` into your Xcode project.
+Run `carthage update` to build the framework and drag the built `GROCloudStore.framework` into your Xcode project.

 ### Cocoapods